illuzzzio/nefron_FRETTY/README.md

     Built using Next.js 14+ App Router (app/)

+    On pressing Q , you can communicate with fretty and can navigate to youtube , google , linkedin and some of the famosu sites

     Uses useEffect for client-side rendering and loading static content

     Clerk handles both sign in and sign up flows